chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 ### Attributes

-You can view the current attributes for a server, selec the attributes record.
+You can view the current attributes for a server by selecting the attributes record.
 The entire OHAI attributes are available for each server.

 ### Compliance Reports